librespeed/speedtest-go/README.md

     server_lng=0
     # ipinfo.io API key, if applicable
     ipinfo_api_key=""

+    # assets directory path, defaults to `assets` in the same directory
+    assets_path="./assets"

     # password for logging into statistics page, change this to enable stats page
     statistics_password="PASSWORD"